-- 3 2.
-Language assistance to be provided.
-When the director determines 4 that a board of elections or political subdivision shall provide 5 language assistance to a particular minority group, such board of elections or political subdivision shall provide voting materials in the 7 covered language of an equal quality of the corresponding English 8 language materials, including registration or voting notices, forms, 9 instructions, assistance, or other materials or information relating to the electoral process, including ballots.
-Whenever any such board of 10 11 elections or political subdivision provides any registration or voting notices, forms, instructions, assistance, or other materials or informa-12 13 tion relating to the electoral process, including ballots, in a covered 14 political subdivision, it shall provide them in the language of the applicable minority group as well as in the English language, provided 15 16 that where the language of the applicable minority group is oral or 17 unwritten or in the case of some American Indians, if the predominant language is historically unwritten, the board of elections or political 18 19 subdivision is only required to furnish oral instructions, assistance, 20 or other information relating to registration and voting. - 21 3.
-Action for declaratory judgment for English-only voting materials.
-22 A board of elections or political subdivision that shall provide language assistance to a particular minority group, which seeks to 23 provide English-only materials notwithstanding the determination of the 24 25 director, may file an action against the state for a declaratory judg-26 ment permitting such provision.
-The court shall grant the requested 27 relief if it finds that the determination of the director was unreasonable or an abuse of discretion.
-28 - § 17-212.
+2. Language assistance to be provided.
+When the director determines 1 that a board of elections or political subdivision shall provide language assistance to a particular minority group, such board of 3 elections or political subdivision shall provide voting materials in the 4 covered language of an equal quality of the corresponding English language materials, including registration or voting notices, forms, 7 instructions, assistance, or other materials or information relating to 8 the electoral process, including ballots.
+Whenever any such board of 9 elections or political subdivision provides any registration or voting notices, forms, instructions, assistance, or other materials or informa-10 11 tion relating to the electoral process, including ballots, in a covered political subdivision, it shall provide them in the language of the 12 applicable minority group as well as in the English language, provided 13 that where the language of the applicable minority group is oral or 14 15 unwritten or in the case of some American Indians, if the predominant 16 language is historically unwritten, the board of elections or political 17 subdivision is only required to furnish oral instructions, assistance, or other information relating to registration and voting.
+18

+- 3. Action for declaratory judgment for English-only voting materials.
+A board of elections or political subdivision that shall provide language assistance to a particular minority group, which seeks to provide English-only materials notwithstanding the determination of the director, may file an action against the state for a declaratory judgment permitting such provision.
+The court shall grant the requested relief if it finds that the determination of the director was unreasonable or an abuse of discretion. - § 17-212.
 Preclearance.
 1. Preclearance.
-To ensure that the right to vote is not denied or abridged on account of race, ethnicity, or language-minority group, as a result of the enactment or implementation of a covered policy, as defined in subdivision two of this section, after the effective date of this section, the enactment or implementation of a covered policy by a covered entity, as defined in subdivision three of this section, shall be subject to preclearance by the civil rights bureau or by a designated court as set forth in this section. - 2.
+To ensure that the right to vote is not denied or abridged on account of race, color, or language-minority group, as a result of the enactment or implementation of a covered policy, as defined in subdivision two of this section, after the effective date of this section, the enactment or implementation of a covered policy by a covered entity, as defined in subdivision three of this section, shall be subject to preclearance by the civil rights bureau or by a designated court as set forth in this section. - 2.
 Covered policies.
-A "covered policy" shall include any new or modified voting qualification, prerequisite to voting, law, ordinance, standard, practice, procedure, regulation, or policy concerning any of the following topics: - (a) Apportionment;
+A "covered policy" shall include any new or modified voting qualification, prerequisite to voting, law, ordinance, standard, practice, procedure, regulation, or policy concerning any of the following topics: - (a) Districting or redistricting; - (b) Method of election;

-- (b) Method of election; - 43 (c) Form of government; - (d) Annexation of a political subdivision; - 45 (e) Incorporation of a political subdivision; - (f) Consolidation or division of political subdivisions; - 47 (g) Removal of voters from enrollment lists or other list maintenance 48 activities; - 49 (h) Number, location, or hours of any election day or early voting 50 poll site; - 51 (i) Dates of elections and the election calendar, except with respect 52 to special elections; - 53 (j) Registration of voters; - 54 (k) Assignment of election districts to election day or early voting 55 poll sites; - (1) Assistance offered to members of a language-minority group;

-(m) Changes to the governmental powers of elected officials; and

-(n) The civil rights bureau may designate additional topics for inclusion in this list pursuant to a rule promulgated under the state administrative procedure act, if it determines that a new or modified voting qualification, prerequisite to voting, law, ordinance, standard, practice, procedure, regulation, or policy concerning such topics may have the effect of denying or abridging the right to vote on account of race, ethnicity, or language-minority group.
+- (c) Form of government; - (d) Annexation of a political subdivision; - (e) Incorporation of a political subdivision; - 44 (f) Consolidation or division of political subdivisions; - 45 (g) Removal of voters from enrollment lists or other list maintenance 46 activities; - 47 (h) Number, location, or hours of any election day or early voting 48 poll site; - 49 (i) Dates of elections and the election calendar, except with respect 50 to special elections; - (j) Registration of voters; - 52 (k) Assignment of election districts to election day or early voting 53 poll sites; - (1) Assistance offered to members of a language-minority group; and - 55 (m) The civil rights bureau may designate additional topics for inclu- - 56 sion in this list pursuant to a rule promulgated under the state administrative procedure act, if it determines that a new or modified voting qualification, prerequisite to voting, law, ordinance, standard, prac-3 tice, procedure, regulation, or policy concerning such topics may have 4 the effect of denying or abridging the right to vote on account of race, 5 color, or language-minority group.